 8. Green Building & Retrofit Architect

 When we talk about sustainable architecture, green buildings instantly come to mind.
 Humans have a close connection with nature, and retrofit architecture emphasizes incorporating the elements of nature into construction projects to enhance the living experience of the building occupants.
-So, as a retrofit architect, celebrating the natural environment will become front and center of your job description.
+So, as a retrofit architect, celebrating the natural environment will become the front and center of your job description.

 Among famous modern green buildings, One Central Park in Sydney, Australia, is an ideal example of the sheer brilliance of retrofit architecture.
 The principal architect of the construction project, Ateliers Jean Nouvel, did a tremendous job incorporating natural elements into a modern contemporary building design.